yogesh-studypad/cocos-docs/manual/framework/native/v2/sdk-integration/wp8-webbrowser/en.md

-# use webbroswer to integrate Alipay on Windows Phone 8
+# use web browser to integrate Alipay on Windows Phone 8

 ## Brief

 Since there is not apipay SDK on wp8, we can use WAP and Server to pay.
-In this situlation, we just need to add Windows Phone Page that contains WebBrowser control, you have to implement the Server that response to the web.
+In this situation, we just need to add Windows Phone Page that contains WebBrowser control, you have to implement the Server that response to the web.
 I will show you a example of how to respond CCMenuItem click event to add a C# class, that is a way of using WinRT component to invoke C# library.
 The example code all in the github branch: [https://github.com/koowolf/cocos2d-x/tree/webbroswer](https://github.com/koowolf/Cocos2d-x "koowolf/cocos2d-x")。

 ## create Windows Phone XAML and Direct3D App project

- the Cocos2d-x contains XAML project in the Github now, [https://github.com/cocos2d/cocos2d-x/tree/master/cocos2dx/platform/wp8-xaml](https://github.com/cocos2d/cocos2d-x/tree/master/cocos2dx/platform/wp8-xaml), pull the codes and open cocos2d-wp8.vc2012.sln, you will see the structure as following：
+ the Cocos2d-x contains XAML project in the Github now, [https://github.com/cocos2d/cocos2d-x/tree/master/cocos2dx/platform/wp8-xaml](https://github.com/cocos2d/cocos2d-x/tree/master/cocos2dx/platform/wp8-xaml), pull the codes and open cocos2d-wp8.vc2012.sln, you will see the structure as following:

 ![application](res/1.png)